River Upstream and Downstream: Upstream-Downstream River Concepts

 The word downstream (which is one word instead of two words; downstream) mainly means the direction in which the water in a river flows.
 Downhill, towards the sea, or nearer to the mouth of the stream (where the river ends).
 It can also be known as a downriver.

-When referring to the water in rivers and streams, the difference is that upstream, also known as upriver, is against the water flow and towards the original source (where the river begins) of the water.
+When referring to the water in rivers and streams, the difference is that upstream, also known as upriver, is against the water flow and towards the source (where the river begins) of the water.
 For example, a boat can travel upstream, against the flow of the river, which flows downstream.

 When you’re on a boat trip, it’s crucial to understand the concepts of upstream and downstream.
 The flow of the river water determines these concepts which have a significant role in boating.
-While traveling on a boat in a river, you’ll notice that the water flow or direction is basically split into two main categories: upstream, which is the direction against the flow of the water, and downstream, which is the direction with the flow of water.
+While traveling on a boat in a river, you’ll notice that the water flow or direction is split into two main categories: upstream, which is the direction against the flow of the water, and downstream, which is the direction with the flow of water.

 Upstream and downstream aren’t just simple navigational terms, they also influence how your boat moves and controls in the river water.
 When you’re boating upstream, you’re going against the flow of the water, which can take more effort and fuel.